Edgar Claxton

-Edgar Claxton MBE, FICE, FIEE, FIMechE (7 July 1910 – 13 August 2000) was a British rail engineer.
+Edgar Claxton (7 July 1910 – 13 August 2000) was an English rail engineer.
 He worked for the British Railways Board and was part of the team which electrified parts of the United Kingdom's mainline railway network in the 1960s.
-He was responsible for "design and procurement of all the equipment, and for the electrification side of the projects."
+He was responsible for "design and procurement of all the equipment, and for the electrification side of the projects".
 He was made an MBE in 1969 for his work.

 Background and private life

-Edgar Claxton's parents were Edgar "Ted" Claxton (Marylebone 10 June 1883 – Hillingdon 5 February 1971), and Nellie Mildred "Helen" Petty (Hackney 20 August 1883 – Uxbridge 21 February 1945).
+Edgar Claxton's parents were Edgar "Ted" Claxton, and Nellie Mildred "Helen" Petty.
 They married on 1 August 1908, in Hammersmith.
 Ted was a poor law settlement officer, working around the country from the offices of St Marylebone Workhouse.
 At the same time he was registrar for births and deaths for Marylebone parish, working from an office in his home, as did his father Jesse.
 Helen was a music teacher, and the honorary piano accompanist for the Northwood Choral Society.
-A year after Helen's death, Ted Claxton married Mary Browning Eustance (1887–1966) in Edmonton on 24 April 1946.
+A year after Helen's death, Ted Claxton married Mary Browning Eustance in Edmonton on 24 April 1946.